gpuoti/Artifact-PonyExpress/doc/source/pony.rst

 Use-case
 --------

 In a tipical application what you are going to do is integrate a bounce of existing modules that your organization has in the codebase, and write some more code to implement more functionality on top of them.
-Sometime this is a long and error prone process.
+So any project will require a start up fase when you'll setup a proper developing environment.
+This happen every time you'll start a project regardless of its dimensions, sometime it is a long and error prone process.
 And it is boring!

 You have to get:

   * static libraries (and the related header files)